dabrownies/dabrownies/README.md

 - i have 5 cats (i keep my house very clean though)
 - i love competitive games (valorant, apex legends, etc.)
 - i can play minecraft music on the piano 🎹
-- i'm working on my portfolio website which will be a playable browser game!
+- i am working on my portfolio website which will be a playable browser game!
 ```

 ## Here are some of the things I'm good at :)